 - 1. Turn off power to the host before the storage subsystem.
 If the host must stay powered on to support an existing network, see the operating system documentation for information about disconnecting the storage subsystem logical drives from the host before the storage subsystem is powered off. - 2.
 Turn off power to the storage subsystem before you turn off power to the storage expansion enclosures.
 Turn off both power supply switches on the back of the storage subsystem. - 3.
-(DS4700 Express DC models only) Turn off power to attached disconnect devices. - 4.
 Turn off power to other supporting devices (for example, management stations, fibre-channel switches, or Ethernet switches).